brunokoga/Montevideo/ultimateCampaign_dir/campaignSystems/reputationAndFame.md

 When using these reputation rules, the GM needs to establish what reputation means to the players and NPCs of the campaign.
 For instance, a viking-themed campaign might base reputation on pillaging.
 Regardless, the basic concept for how you earn a reputation remains the same: You gain reputation when word of your deeds spreads.
 The more fantastic or socially significant your deeds, the better tales they make.
 If you are able to establish a strong or noteworthy reputation, you may be extolled for your actions and afforded resources beyond those obtainable by lesser-known individuals.
 Similarly, you can use your reputation to influence people socially, politically, and financially.

 Three factors determine your reputation: Fame, Sphere of Influence, and Prestige Points.
 Your Fame increases and decreases depending on your actions.
-Your current Fame determines your overall reputation and maximum potential for cashing in on your fame (for a heroic character) or infamy (for a villainous character).
+Your current Fame determines your overall reputation and maximum potential for cashing in on your fame (for a heroic character) or infamy (for a villainous character.
 Sphere of Influence defines the places where you can apply the benefits of your reputation.
 You can reap the benefits of your reputation by spending Prestige Points on awards, including temporary bonuses and favors.

 ## Fame